 The nature of a system administrator’s job requires you to take on many different tasks at once.

-You need a time management system that ensures you are not just constantly putting out fires when you have competing deadlines, concurrent priorities, and emerging issues.
+You need a time management system that ensures you don’t constantly put out fires when you have competing deadlines, concurrent priorities, and emerging issues.

 The guide provides an evergreen system that developers, operations, and managers can use in a DevOps culture to ensure their plans proceed productively.